MetriqOrg/go/README.md

 * [OrbitR Server](services/orbitr): Full-featured API server for the Lantah network
 * [Go OrbitR SDK - orbitrclient](clients/orbitrclient): Client for OrbitR server (queries and transaction submission)
 * [Go OrbitR SDK - txnbuild](txnbuild): Construct Lantah transactions and operations
-* [Ticker](services/ticker): An API server that provides statistics about assets and markets on the Stellar network
+* [Ticker](services/ticker): An API server that provides statistics about assets and markets on the Lantah Network
 * [Keystore](services/keystore): An API server that is used to store and manage encrypted keys for Stellar client applications
 * Servers for Anchors & Financial Institutions
   * [Compliance Server](services/compliance): Allows financial institutions to exchange KYC information